Web Accessibility Standards: Designing, Developing and Testing Compliant Applications – Instructor-Led Live Training - Dates and application

 Preparing for upcoming legal regulations and changes is always cheaper than reacting to them.

-Detailed description and topics of the course
+Detailed description and topics of the comprehensive program

 1. General Introduction to Accessibility